amirhaziemdev/testing-repo/README.md

 # testing-repo
-Repo for testing GIT functionalities
+Repo for all computer vision code prior to using GitHub.